tdulcet/Distributed-Computing-Scripts/README.md

 also saves its configuration to a “local.ini” file by default, so it is only necessary to give most of the arguments once.
-The first time it is run, if a password is NOT provided, it will register the current GpuOwl/CUDALucas/Mlucas instance with PrimeNet (see below).
-Then, it will get assignments, report the results, upload any proof files and report the progress, if registered, to PrimeNet on a “timeout” interval, or only once if timeout is 0.
+The first time it is run, if a password is NOT provided, it will register the current GpuOwl/CUDALucas/Mlucas instance with PrimeNet (see the Registering Options below).
+Then, it will report assignment results, get assignments and upload any proof files to PrimeNet on the --timeout interval, or only once if --timeout is 0.
+If registered, it will additionally report the progress on the --checkin interval.

 Options:
   --version             show program's version number and exit